OULibraries/python_ojs_import/README.md

 >Local conversion can use a local directory as the source for PDF files by using the generate_xml_embedded.py script

->* **NOTE: When locally embedding PDF's this may result in a very large XML that cannot be uploaded and smaller "batches" must be done**
+>* **NOTE: When locally embedding PDFs this may result in a very large XML that cannot be uploaded and smaller "batches" must be done**

->* _Ensure pdf_folder variable is defined correctly when using generate_xml_embedded.py, by default the script will utilize the current directory it is ran in and will look for respective PDF files there._
+>* _Ensure pdf_folder variable is defined correctly when using generate_xml_embedded.py, by default the script will utilize a directory entitled `pdf/` located in the current directory it is run in and will look for respective PDF files there._

 1. Copy examples/import.csv to ./import.csv